niplav/site/cryonics_outside_us.md

 countries contribute the precautions they have taken.

-__If you don't have a US citizenship and have signed up with cryonics, or have considered and research it, but rejected it for logistical reasons, I would [like to talk to you](./about.html#Contact) about why and how (email address is [rot13ed](https://en.wikipedia.org/wiki/ROT13)).__
+__If you don't have a US citizenship and have signed up with cryonics, or have considered and researched it, but rejected it for logistical reasons, I would [like to talk to you](./about.html#Contact) about why and how (email address is [rot13ed](https://en.wikipedia.org/wiki/ROT13)).__